Page Content

 • Assess the nutritional status of patients with complex medical conditions and plan, implement, monitor, and evaluate medical nutrition therapy plans

-• Manage normal nutritional needs of individuals across the life span
+• Manage normal nutritional needs of individuals across the lifespan

 • Integrate pathophysiology into medical nutrition therapy recommendations